Statutory Audit Preparation and Coordination Support in 7 to 15 Working Days - Starting @ ₹9,999 Only

 Package includes first-year compliance services: auditor appointment, annual filings, and related obligations.

-A statutory financial audit is a mandatory annual examination of a company's financial statements by an independent Chartered Accountant under Sections 139 to 148 of the Companies Act, 2013, verifying that accounts present a true and fair view.
-The Ministry of Corporate Affairs (MCA) mandates this audit, while the Institute of Chartered Accountants of India (ICAI) governs the auditing standards that every statutory auditor must follow.
-A financial audit is the independent verification of a company's balance sheet, profit and loss account, and cash flow statement by a qualified Chartered Accountant under the Companies Act, 2013, to confirm that accounts reflect a true and fair financial position.
+A statutory financial audit is a mandatory annual examination of a company's financial statements by an independent Tax Professional under Sections 139 to 148 of the Companies Act, 2013, verifying that accounts present a true and fair view.
+The Ministry of Corporate Affairs (MCA) mandates this audit, while the relevant professional body governs the auditing standards that every statutory auditor must follow.
+A financial audit is the independent verification of a company's balance sheet, profit and loss account, and cash flow statement by a qualified Tax Professional under the Companies Act, 2013, to confirm that accounts reflect a true and fair financial position.

 The core purpose of a financial audit is to provide an independent opinion on whether a company's balance sheet, profit and loss account, and cash flow statement accurately reflect its financial position.
-IncorpX has completed over 500 statutory audits across 100+ cities since 2019, and our audit partners consistently observe that companies with organized accounting records and audit-trail-compliant software complete the audit process 30% to 40% faster.
+IncorpX has supported over 500 companies through statutory audit across 100+ cities since 2019, and our audit coordination team consistently observes that companies with organized accounting records and audit-trail-compliant software complete the audit process 30% to 40% faster.
 This audit covers all entities registered under the Companies Act, including Private Limited Companies, Public Limited Companies, One Person Companies, and Section 8 Companies, regardless of turnover.
 LLPs require statutory audit only if annual turnover exceeds ₹40 lakhs or total partner contribution exceeds ₹25 lakhs under the LLP Act, 2008.
 For detailed applicability rules, read our blog on who needs statutory audit and when.

-The statutory auditor conducts the examination following Standards on Auditing (SAs) issued by ICAI, particularly SA 200 (Overall Objectives) and SA 700 (Forming an Opinion on Financial Statements).
+The statutory auditor conducts the examination following Standards on Auditing (SAs) issued by the relevant professional body, particularly SA 200 (Overall Objectives) and SA 700 (Forming an Opinion on Financial Statements).
 The audit culminates in a formal audit report presented to shareholders at the Annual General Meeting.
 Companies that also need professional accounting services benefit from audit-ready financial records that significantly reduce audit timelines.

 Statutory audit is mandatory for all companies registered under the Companies Act, 2013, regardless of turnover

-IncorpX provides complete statutory audit packages starting at ₹9,999 with 7 to 15 working day delivery
+IncorpX provides audit preparation support packages starting at ₹9,999 (professional charges; government fees separate) with 7 to 15 working day delivery

 Government fees for Form ADT-1 (₹300), Form AOC-4 (₹200 to ₹600), and Form MGT-7 (₹200 to ₹600) are charged separately